-Happy winter solstice.
+Happy winter solstice!
 That’s right, today is the first day of winter here in the northern hemisphere (although we’ve already had a solid month of winter here in Minnesota).
 It is the shortest day of the year, but also the turning point for sunnier days ahead.
 Yippie!

-It’s also a special day in the world of winter sowing seeds.
-Many avid winter sowers mark this day as the first official day of the winter sowing season.
+Today is also a special day in the world of winter sowing.
+Many avid winter sowers mark the winter solstice as the first official day of the winter sowing season.
 That means it’s time to get busy winter sowing seeds.
+Woohoo, who’s excited?

-Information About Winter Sowing Seeds:
+Information About Winter Sowing:

-- Getting Started Winter Sowing Seeds: Last year I wrote a series of FAQ (frequently asked questions) posts to answer the most common questions I get asked about winter sowing seeds.
+- Getting Started Winter Sowing – Last year I wrote a series of FAQ (frequently asked question) posts to answer the most common questions I get asked about winter sowing seeds.
 The first post is about getting started, and it contains links to the other posts.
 Each one will answer questions relevant to the different phases of the winter sowing process.
-Here’s the first post in the series… Winter Sowing FAQ – Getting Started >>
+Here’s the first post in the series… Winter Sowing FAQs – Getting Started >>

-- Types of Containers For Winter Sowing Seeds – There are tons of different types of containers that can be used for winter sowing seeds.
+- Types of Winter Sowing Containers – There are tons of different types of containers that can be used for winter sowing.
 I have been winter sowing seeds for several years now and have tried just about every type of container I could think of.
-I share my opinions and tips about choosing the right container for winter sowing in my post… Containers For Winter Sowing >>
+I share my opinions and tips about choosing the right container for winter sowing in this post… Choosing Winter Sowing Containers >>

-- Cleaning Winter Sowing Containers – Reusing plastic containers that otherwise would have been thrown out is one of the great things about winter sowing seeds.
+- Cleaning Winter Sowing Containers – Reusing plastic containers that otherwise would have been thrown out is one of the great things about winter sowing.
 An added bonus is that some containers can even be used for a few years.
 Last year I wrote a quick post which contains tips on how to clean your winter sowing containers.
 Read all about it here… Cleaning Winter Sowing Containers >>

-Even if you’re not going to start winter sowing seeds today, you can start planning what seeds you want to winter sow.
+Even if you’re not going to start winter sowing today, you can start planning what seeds you want to winter sow.
 Also, start collecting and cleaning containers, and don’t forget to buy some dirt so you’re all ready to go when you decide to start.